Americastestkitchen/Americastestkitchen.github.io/_posts/2014-06-15-bathroom-status.markdown

 ## The Concept

 Whenever someone uses a bathroom in our office they close the door (obviously), but more importantly, when they are finished they leave the door open.
 In the past the door being open has been a sort of signal for availability.
 This application leverages this preexisting protocol to implement a simple bathroom status monitor.
-The data is collected from the Spark Core equipped with a magnetic door sensor.
+The data is collected from the [Spark Core](https://www.spark.io) equipped with a magnetic door sensor [Reed switch](http://en.wikipedia.org/wiki/Reed_switch).
 The door sensor can tell when the door is closed or open, that's it.
 When the door is closed we say the bathroom is occupied, and when the door is opened we say the bathroom is available.

 ## The Nitty Gritty